xzel23/utility/README.md

 ### 18.0.0

+IMPORTANT: The minimum Java version is 21.
+The following functionality has been removed as it is now provided directly by JDK classes:

-- NetUtil class removed: this utility class has become obsolete with the introduction of new methods in the URL/URI classes.
+- NetUtil removed: this utility class has become obsolete with the introduction of new methods in the URL/URI classes.
+- ThreadFactoryBuilder removed: As of JDK 21, use Thread.ofPlatform().factory().
 - MathUtil.clamp() removed.
 Use Math.clamp() introduced in Java 21 instead.
 Note the different argument order.

 ### 17.1.3